grifo/florinda/README.md

 * [npm](http://npmjs.org)
 * [forever](https://github.com/indexzero/forever) (used by default for auto-restart)

+Some commands have their own dependencies, choose what you want to use.

 ## Chat room

 Currently it only interfaces with Party Chat (GTalk groups - http://partychapp.appspot.com) via partychat-hooks.appspot.com, but it'd be easy to turn it into an IRC or Jabber bot.